-Impingement syndrome occurs when a tendon is being pinched between bones, and in the shoulder this takes place mainly in the space between the scapula and shoulder joint.
+Impingement syndrome occurs when a tendon is being pinched between bones, and in the shoulder, this takes place mainly in the space between the scapula and shoulder joint.
 Bursitis is an injury to the bursa, a piece of cartilage in the joint shaped like a sac.
 The bursa is between the ball and socket and acts as a cushion, but can become inflamed and torn.

-Injury occurs when the structures of the joint are not functioning properly.
+The injury occurs when the structures of the joint are not functioning properly.
 This can lead to many symptoms for the individual, including:

 - Inability to move the joint

-- Inability to lay on affected side
+- Inability to lay on the affected side

 - “Popping” or “cracking” sensation

-Symptoms may occur only during certain activities, or be more persistent.
+Symptoms may occur only during certain activities or be more persistent.
 The location and duration of pain can vary from one individual to the next – when seeking treatment, it is important to discuss all of the sensations and symptoms that are occurring.

 Diagnosing shoulder pain begins with a visit to a medical professional who can examine the joint and how it functions.
 They will observe the particular motion that causes pain and ask questions to further determine why it hurts.
 Imaging technology such as MRI or X-Ray can help guide doctors to damaged tissue or structural abnormalities.